reltoom/Meal-Share/README.md

   * Users will be able to select more than one Meal Type if they so wish.
   * Surprise page will have a filter for liked, followed, or chosen meal types.
   * In the profile page, the user would get a notification if someone has commented on their post.
+  * A Week's Favorite Recipe page where the Recipe which in the last 7 days has received most likes if showcased!

 ## Technologies